 Earlier, there was a need for mobile phone firms to take the consent for even sample items which they displayed at the time of announcing launches

-Telecom industry body Cellular Operators Association of India (COAI) said the decision of Wireless Planning and Coordination (WPC) of exempting mobile devices and other equipment from taking pre-import approvals will make the country an attractive destination for launching of products.
+Telecom industry body Cellular Operators Association of India (COAI) said the decision of Wireless Planning and Coordination (WPC) of exempting mobile devices and other equipment from taking pre-import approvals will make the country an attractive destination for the launching of products.

-“These notifications are noteworthy and a major step towards strengthening ease of doing business (EoDB) in India.
+“These notifications are noteworthy and a major step towards strengthening the ease of doing business (EoDB) in India.
 This decision of DoT and WPC will definitely facilitate a timely and hassle-free import process of sample devices for various testing and research and development (R&D) purposes,” said Rajan Mathews, Director General, COAI in a statement.

 “This will also help equipment manufacturers in timely launching of their new products in India, thereby making the Indian market more attractive to launch new devices,” he added.